mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 27.04.2020
+* Implemented a new thread pool based on IO Completion ports (windows only)
+* Moved the setup of the thread pool type away from the initialization section

 Date 11.10.2019
 * Kernel PCA with polynomial and Gauss Kernel
 * First version of a more flexible Thread pool.